Offshoring and outsourcing are often mistaken for each other. However, these terms have distinct meanings and are not always interchangeable.

 Mitigate Uncertainty with a Managed Offshore Outsourcing Model

-The managed service model of offshoring also gives overseas workers more than a gig—the managed service provider trains, supervises, pays, and provides benefits and career paths that aren't available to independent contractors or marketplace workers.
+The managed service model of offshoring offers overseas workers more than just a gig.
+The managed service provider trains, supervises, pays, and provides benefits and career paths that aren't available to independent contractors or marketplace workers.
 The employees work for the service provider, so the risks involved in political or social disruption are on that company.
 The good news is that you don't need to manage the employee's performance.
 That's up to the service provider.

 Offshoring vs. Outsourcing: Conclusion

 Offshore vs. Outsourcing: What's right for your business?
 The most significant difference lies in the location of the service provider you hire.
-Another key distinction is that offshoring carries certain risks that domestic outsourcing can often sidestep.
-Additionally, a third option, managed offshore service providers, strengthens your team with the specialized skills and oversight you need, all while keeping your overhead and risk minimal.
+Another key distinction is that offshoring carries specific risks that domestic outsourcing can often sidestep.
+Additionally, a third option — managed offshore service providers — strengthens your team with the specialized skills and oversight you need, all while keeping your overhead and risk minimal.

 The right option is going to depend on your business, needs, and the provider you can find!